Watch a selection of plenary and keynote presentations from the 2022 AIATSIS Summit on Kabi Kabi Country.

 Program and speakers

-2022 Summit provisional program now available, along with a selection of plenary speakers and feature panels.
-More speakers to be announced soon.
+The 2022 Summit program is now available, along with a selection of plenary speakers and feature panels.

-The 2022 AIATSIS Summit is being convened in partnership with Queensland South Native Title Services (QSNTS) and will be hosted by the Kabi Kabi peoples on their traditional Country on the Sunshine Coast, Queensland.
+The 2022 AIATSIS Summit was convened in partnership with Queensland South Native Title Services (QSNTS) and was hosted by the Kabi Kabi peoples on their traditional Country on the Sunshine Coast, Queensland.

 Navigating the spaces in between is this year's theme and foregrounds the brilliance and value of Indigenous ways of knowing and seeing the world.